-Three months prior to a group’s end date, they should get in touch with the Secretariat to discuss the process of closing the group.
+Prior to a group’s end date, they should get in touch with the Secretariat to discuss the process of closing the group.
 A final report from the group will be needed to archive the group’s achievements as well as recommendations for future SCAR efforts in the topic area.
 This report will be published on the group’s website and included in the SCAR newsletter.

 Expert Groups, or groups with a longer duration (four years or more) will have an internal review halfway through their term.
 This internal review will involve the officers of the Science Group looking at the past reports of the group, as well as the proposed activities, and making recommendations on future group activities.

 If an Expert Group wishes to extend its lifetime for another six- to eight-year duration, an external review will need to be conducted before the Delegates Meeting at which their group was originally expected to end.
-For example, if a group was created in 2010 for eight years and wanted to extend for another eight-year term, they would need to contact the Science Group Chief Officer and the Secretariat at least six months before the Delegates meeting in 2018.
+For example, if a group was created in 2014 for eight years and wanted to extend for another eight-year term, they would need to contact the Science Group Chief Officer and the Secretariat at least six months before the Delegates Meeting in 2022.
 A plan will then be constructed to conduct a simple external review where people outside the group, and ideally outside of SCAR, will look at the achievements of the group and their future plans and send comments back to SCAR.
 A discussion will then be had at the Science Group meeting to decide if an extension of the group is desired and, if so, will be passed along to the Delegates for further discussion and decision.

 Action Groups are expected to terminate when their tasking is completed.
 In the case where there are compelling reasons for related activities to continue, a group should consider whether a new Action or Expert Group is appropriate, under advice from the appropriate Science Group Chief Officers and the Secretariat.